zhasion/CS336/README.md

 I worked intermittently over a period of time and completed most of the assignment tasks.
 However, due to limited resources (lacking a GPU with sufficient memory), I skipped a few parts.
 For the sake of completeness, I’ve organized and shared the code I developed as a record of my learning.
 Although several assignments are placed in the same repository, each was originally an independent project, and instructions for each can be found in their respective directories.

-**If you find any mistakes, please feel free to reach out and discuss!**